eliotmonaco/setmeup/README.md

 use_rmd_template("analysis")
 ```

+These functions

-These functions 1) create a simple and logical internal project
+1. Create a simple and logical internal project structure
-structure, and 2) copy an R Notebook template ready for an analysis.
+2. Set up an R Notebook template ready for an analysis